rahuldusadrd/parquet-combine-file-format/README.md

 Solution
 ----------------------------------------------------------------------------------------------------------------------------------------

-Solution to such scenario is to build CombineFileFormat for parquet files which can club small sized files under one format.
+Solution to such scenario is to build CombineFileFormat for parquet files which can club small sized files under one split, hence reducing the number of tasks spawned.

 Input data snapshot
 ----------------------------------------------------------------------------------------------------------------------------------------